Robdeseg/HTML-CSS-Portfolio-Project/README.md

     The validator testing threw up an issue with having a div as a child of a label element in the dropdown menu for mobile phones.
 This was resolved by using spans instead, achieving the same end result.

-    Conversely, in the Contact section, h3 elements are not allowed as child elements of a span.
+    Conversely, in the Contact section, it stated h3 elements are not allowed as child elements of a span.
 I changed the spans to div and again achieved the same result.

+    It also said that the value of the attribute of one of the label elements in the Contact Form page needed to match the ID of a non-hidden form control.
+In this instance, I checked the label for="services-required" and the corresponding textarea id="services-required".
+They appeared to match.
+I copied and pasted one to the other to be sure and under further testing, no issues arose.

-    There was also an eroneous closing tab for an input field which was uncecessary and removed, as well as a stray end tag for a div in the fine art section which was also removed.
+    Finally, there was an eroneous closing tab for an input field which was uncecessary and removed, as well as a stray end tag for a div in the Fine Art section which was also removed.

     * ### Unresolved Bugs

-    The validator testing stated that the value of the attribute of one of the label elements in the Contact Form page needed to match the ID of a non-hidden form control.
-In this instance, I checked the label for="services-required" and the corresponding textarea id="services-required".
-They matched, but the error message pertained.
-It did not, however, impde functionality.
+    On the index page for mobile phones only, there is a black line that appears above the photograph.
+It is not intended to be there, though currently I cannot work out how to remove it.

  * ### Validator Testing